Refuge and Asylum - a background

 Asylum seekers have extremely limited employment rights in the UK.
 If their asylum claim has not been concluded after twelve months, they are able to apply for jobs on the Occupation Shortage List.
 The specific nature of jobs on this list excludes the vast majority of asylum seekers from any form of work.

-Unable to work, asylum seekers, regardless of age, receive £5.28 per-day in support.
+Unable to work, asylum seekers, regardless of age, receive £5.66 per-day in support.
 This must cover food, toiletries, clothing, transport and other necessities.
+This support has only increased by £2.68 a week since 2011, and is lower than the rate provided fifteen years ago.
 Housing is provided for through privately rented accommodation on a no-choice basis, often using properties that the councils do not want.

 Asylum seekers who have been refused asylum but have not or are unable to be returned to their country of origin do not receive monetary support.
-They receive temporary accommodation, also on a no-choice basis, and an Azure card pre-loaded with £35.39 a week (for single asylum seekers).
-There are restrictions on what can be purchased with the card and it is only accepted in certain shops.
-Read more about the Azure card and its impact on individuals here.
+They receive temporary accommodation, also on a no-choice basis, and a payment card with £39.63 a week (for single asylum seekers).

 Asylum seekers and refused asylum seekers routinely face detention in immigration removal centres.
 An individual need not have committed a crime to be imprisoned and there is no time limit for how long an individual may be detained.
 Read more about detention here.

-In 2016 over 3,000 unaccompanied refugee children applied for asylum in the UK, constituting 3% of the 98,400 unaccompanied children who lodged asylum applications in 2015.
-For the past five years this number has ranged between 1,000 and 3,000.
+In the year ending December 2020, over 2,200 unaccompanied refugee children applied for asylum in the UK, constituting almost 80% of all applications from under-18s.
+In 2020, 13,600 children and young people under-18 lodged asylum applications across the EU27.
+In the past decade, the number in the UK has ranged between 1,000 and over 3,500.
 Unaccompanied minors may be age assessed by the Home Office or the local authority on arrival to determine their age.
 An imprecise process, age assessments can and do result in children being treated as adults, leading to placements in shared adult accommodation or detention centres and leaving children at risk of abuse.

 Once they turn eighteen, unaccompanied minors still face a number of challenges.
 Most commonly only offered short-term protection, at eighteen they must reapply for asylum.
-Last year 82% of these applications were refused.
-The recently passed Immigration Bill has also removed much of the vital support unaccompanied minors receive.
+The 2016 Immigration Act has also removed much of the vital support unaccompanied minors receive.
 Once eighteen, many will no longer be able to remain in foster care and will be unable to access accommodation, further education or legal advice.

 Many of those who have their case refused are then returned to countries they no longer identify with, lacking the support structures necessary to help them build a new life.
 After Return is a report by the Refugee Support Network documenting the experiences of young people forcibly removed to Afghanistan.